wmglab-duke/ascent/docs/source/Helper-scripts.md

 We provide scripts to help users efficiently manage data created by ASCENT.
 Run all of these scripts from the directory to which you installed ASCENT (i.e., `"ASCENT_PROJECT_PATH"` as defined in `config/system/env.json`).
+For more usage information, including optional arguments, see [Command-Line Arguments](command_line_args).

 ## `scripts/import_n_sims.py`
 To import NEURON simulation outputs (e.g., thresholds, recordings of V<sub>m</sub>) from your `ASCENT_NSIM_EXPORT_PATH`